WiegnerO/Imagify/README.md

 # How to use the backend API
 1. Open the app in a IDE and in the console type yarn start or npm start
-2. In order to post new values to the data base it is recommended to use an API Testing Tool such as Postman or Insomnia
+2. When testing the API recommended to use an API Testing Tool such as Postman or Insomnia

 ### Get all the images data
 - In your API testing tool make a GET request http://localhost:5000/api/search/